grncdr/node-any-db/README.md

 tx.commit()                       // takes an optional callback for errors
 ```

-Create a [connection pool][ConnectionPool] that maintains 2-20 connections:
+Create a [connection pool][connectionpool] that maintains 2-20 connections:

 ```javascript
 var pool = anyDB.createPool(dbURL, {min: 2, max: 20})

 pool.query(...)       // perform a single query, same API as connection var tx = begin(pool)  // create a transaction with the first available connection pool.close()          // close the pool (call when your app should exit)